RenaRioDyne/RenaRioDyne.github.io/_pages/about.md

 ## Professional
 This is my fifth semester in the integrated course.
-I am continuing my research on string algorithms.
+I am continuing my research on string algorithms and learning more about quantum computing.
 From this semester, I lead the Yonsei theory study group with [Changyeol Lee](https://chang-yeol.github.io/).
 The topics for this semester are TBD.

 ## Personal